anikom15/calc/README.md

 Note that for non-communative operations, the order of the operands is processed identically in RPN as in AN.
-That is, only the *operator* changes places.
+That is, only the *operator* changes place.
 The order of operands should be the same.

 ## Usage